cchauser/Twitter-real-time-sentiment-analysis/README.md

 ### About this project

 The program reads a stream of tweets, replies, and mentions pertaining to a set of keywords or in response to tweets by specified Twitter accounts.
 TwitterStream.py then partially cleans the text before sending it to the master consumer using a Kafka stream.
-MasterConsumer.py then cleans the text further and preps it for analysis by a neural network and keyword extraction.
-Users that are followed have their tweets send to the frontend by the master consumer at this time as well.
+MasterConsumer.py then cleans the text further and preps it for analysis by a neural network, keyword extraction, and analysis of users being followed.
+Once the consumer is done it uploads the data to a mySQL server.
+The front end then selects the data it wants from the SQL server and displays it on the dashboard.

-When the data reaches the front end (consisting of Dash and plotly) it is organized into pandas dataframes and graphed on a webpage.

 Below you can see an example of the end result when the program was used to analyze twitter for SpaceX's attempted launch on May 27th, 2020.